Stop Sitting In The Waiting Room Of Your Own Life

 AdvertisementADVERTISEMENT

-In a spare 10 minutes two weeks ago, I looked up the cost of flats in the part of London where a friend lives in a houseshare she would like to leave.
+In a spare 10 minutes two weeks ago, I looked up the cost of apartments in the area a friend lives in a share house that she would like to leave.
 I found homes far cheaper than she or I expected.
 Homes she could afford on her decent but not enormous salary as a teacher with a very small deposit.
 In the days that followed, she applied for a mortgage, put in an offer and had it accepted.

 Soon she will own her own home.
 That’s not possible for everyone, it’s not what everyone wants but it’s what she wanted, it’s what she was waiting to do once she’d met a partner.